Jump to:Page Content

 What support is provided by the Sustainability Science Fellowship?

 What is the full application procedure due by January 15, 2016?

 Who do I contact if I have questions about the fellowship?

 What related fellowships are available at Harvard?

-The Sustainability Science Program at Harvard University offers doctoral, post-doctoral, and mid-career fellowships in Sustainability Science.
-The fellowships are tenable during Harvard's academic year beginning in September 2013.
-Fellowships are available for 10 months (September 2013-May 2014), 12 months (September 2013-August 2014), the fall 2013 semester or spring 2014 semester (mid-career fellows only), or for two academic years (post-doctoral fellows only) (September 2013-August 2015).
+The Sustainability Science Program at Harvard University offers doctoral, post-doctoral, and mid-career fellowships.
+The fellowships are tenable during Harvard's academic year beginning in September 2016.

 The Sustainability Science Program aims to facilitate the design, implementation, and evaluation of effective interventions that promote sustainable development.
 To that end, we seek to advance scientific understanding of human-environment systems; to improve linkages between relevant research and innovation communities on the one hand, and relevant policy and management communities on the other; and, more broadly, to build capacity for linking knowledge with action to promote sustainability.
-(For an overview of research horizons in sustainability science see a report from a workshop held in 2009.)
-The Program is directed by Bill Clark, Michael Kremer, and Nancy Dickson and is administered at the Harvard Kennedy School’s Mossavar-Rahmani Center for Business and Government.
-More information about the Sustainability Science Program can be found at http://www.hks.harvard.edu/centers/mrcbg/sustsci.
+The 2016-17 Fellowship Program is directed by Henry Lee and administered at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
+More information about the Sustainability Science Program can be found at http://www.hks.harvard.edu/mrcbg/sustsci.